+Preparation for start

-Preparation for Start From: The helicopter is on the deck From: The helicopter is on the deck with the pilots onboard To: The helicopter has both engine ready to take onboard both passeng s running, the rotor turning, the pilot ers and cargo. has communicated the helicopter is HLO HDA FG 1.
-Keep eye contact with the pilot and maintain full view of the helideck.
-1. Keep eye contact with the pilot and maintain full view of the helideck.
-1. The fireguard stands beside the relevant fire post/remote control unit wearing all fire protection gear 2.
-During start up there should be no passengers onboard the helicopter, unless the pilot advises accordingly.
-2. Get the portable CO 2 fire extinguisher that is equipped with the long lance and prepare for engine startup.
-3. Monitor and direct helideck activities maintaining communications with flight crew, helideck team and facility radio room.
+From: The helicopter is on the deck with the pilots onboard

+To: The helicopter has both engines running, the rotor turning, the pilot has communicated the helicopter is ready to take onboard both passengers and cargo.

+HLO HDA FG 1 Keep eye contact with the pilot and maintain full view of the helideck.
+1 Keep eye contact with the pilot and maintain full view of the helideck.
+1 The fireguard stands beside the relevant fire post/remote control unit wearing all fire protection gear 2 During start up there should be no passengers onboard the helicopter, unless the pilot advises accordingly.
+Get the portable CO_2 fire 3 Monitor and direct helideck activities maintaining communications with flight crew, helideck team and facility radio room.
+2 with the long lance and prepare for engine startup.